© Mark Fiennes/Spencer HouseLtd

 Time Out says

 Built in 1756-66 for the first Earl Spencer, this is London's finest surviving eighteenth-century town house.
 Eight meticulously restored state rooms are open to the public, with paintings by Sir Joshua Reynolds, objets d'art and furniture on display.
-Guided tours leave at regular intervals throughout the day and last around an hour.
-On the open terrace, a range of contemporary sculpture from Christie's can be viewed for free.
-Until June 2013 this offers a rare chance to see Barbara Hepworth's 'Curved Form' (Bryher II) from 1961.
+The house is open to the public on Sundays throughout the year, except in January and August.
+Guided tours leave at regular intervals between 10.30am and 4.45pm and last around an hour.